yangemuelab/leiyang.github.io/_pages/opportunities.md

 </style>

 <div class="opportunities-intro">
-  Our group is diverse and has broad research interests.
-We do basic to applied research, which means we focus on the fundamentals, physics and mechanisms which can be applied to real-world applications.
+  Our group is diverse with broad research interests.
+We do basic to applied research, focusing on the fundamentals, physics and mechanisms which can be applied to real-world applications.
 In our group, we respect each member's research interests and pride ourselves on being highly supportive of each other.
+Our research ethos is to <strong>do things right rather than fast</strong>.
 </div>

 <div class="opportunities-image-container">